Independent media: Influences in media systems

 The media systems around the world are often put under pressure by the widespread delegitimisation by political actors of the media as a venerable institution along with the profession of journalism, and the growing efforts made towards media capture, particularly online media, which has often been regarded as more resistant to such form of control than other types of media.

-Delegitimisation of models
+Delegitimisation tactics

 Discreditation

 Powerful actors such as governments have often been seen to initiate and engage in the process of systematic attacks on the media by trivializing it, or sometimes characterizing it as an ‘enemy’ has widespread implications for the independence and well-being of the sector.
 This can be particularly apparent during elections.
 A common tactic is to blur the distinction between mainstream news media, and the mass of unverified content on social media.
 Delegitimisation is a subtle and effective form of propaganda, reducing the public's confidence in the media to perform a collective function as a check on government.
 This can be seen as being linked political and social polarization.